 - · The inclusion of events not in the data ("ENIDs");

 - · The valuation of unexpired risks;

-- The valuation of written but not yet incepted ("WBNYI") business;
+- · The valuation of bound but not incepted ("BBNI") business;

 - · The impact of discounting; and

-- · The inclusion of the risk margin.
+- · The inclusion of the risk margin

-A risk margin of \leqslant 6.6m (2017: \leqslant 4.7m) is calculated, by determining the cost of providing an amount of eligible own funds equal to the SCR necessary to support the insurance and reinsurance obligations over the lifetime thereof.
+A risk margin of $\[\in \]$ 7.5m (2018: $\[\in \]$ 6.6m) is calculated, by determining the cost of providing an amount of eligible own funds equal to the SCR necessary to support the insurance and reinsurance obligations over the lifetime thereof.
 The rate used in the determination of the cost of providing that amount of eligible own funds is called the cost of capital rate, currently set at 6%.